rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/cookbook/15-extra-lazy-load-prevention.md

 grinds to a halt because it tries to load a million records into memory.

-A solution to prevent this problem is to decorate the collection to throw an exception if a non-safe method is called.
+A solution to prevent this problem is to decorate the collection to throw an exception if an unsafe method is called.

 The list of safe methods is listed in the documentation of [Extra Lazy Association](https://www.doctrine-project.org/projects/doctrine-orm/en/current/tutorials/extra-lazy-associations.html).
-They are: `contains()`, `containsKey()`, `count()`, `get()`, `slice()`, `add()`, and `offsetSet()`.
+They are: `contains()`, `containsKey()`, `count()`, `get()`, `slice()`, `add()`, and `offsetSet()` if the first argument is null.
+We also add `matching()` to that list.

 ## The Decorator Class

-This package already comes with ready-made decorators for this purpose.
-For completeness, like every other of our classes, they come with four flavors depending on the type of collection you are decorating:
+This package already comes with `ExtraLazyCollection` for this purpose.

-* `ExtraLazyCollection`
-* `ExtraLazyReadableCollection`
-* `ExtraLazySelectableCollection`
-* `ExtraLazySelectableReadableCollection`

-But you probably want to use `ExtraLazyCollection` most of the time.

 :::info

-While these decorators only allow safe methods, they still implement `Collection` (or the other interfaces) so that they can still be used in places where the original collection is expected, like `PagerFanta`.
+While `ExtraLazyCollection` only allows safe methods, they still implement the full `Collection` interface so that they can still be used in places where the original collection is expected, like `PagerFanta`.

 :::